ETS-ReactNative1/alamo/README.md

 File uploading is handled using [Cloudinary](https://cloudinary.com).
 As file uploading is not necessarily a key feature of alamo, besides allowing users to upload their own custom avatar image, outsourcing file handling to a cloud hosting service made sense.
 All uploads are performed on the clients side using Cloudinary's API and upon a successful upload, a url is then stored in the users metadata object.
 Cloudinary allows for custom presets to be configured, meaning all images uploaded are resized to a fixed width and height of `128x128px`.
 Similiarly, files uploaded are checked for appropriate file formats and a max file size of `5MB`, thanks to [react-image-upload](https://www.npmjs.com/package/react-images-uploading).

 ## Password Reset
 Password resets and forgotten passwords are handled using a token based system.
 In the event a user forget the accounts password, users can reset it.
 On reset request, a email is sent to the user along with a timestamped UUID V1 token.
 This token is store in the users document in MongoDB.
 When a user follows the url to reset password, the token is checked to see if valid.
 A token is only valid if it is the most recent token created and is less than an hour old.
-The new passport is checked to ensure its level of security is appropriate (must container uppercase letter & number), and then passed through `PassportJS`, where it is hashed, salted and updated in the datebase.
+The new passport is checked to ensure its level of security is appropriate (must container uppercase letter & number), and then passed through `PassportJS`, where it is hashed, salted and updated in the database.
 All emails for password reset are handled using `Nodemailer`.

 ## Web RTC
 Alamo's WebRTC is faciliated using [[PeerJS](https://peerjs.com/) and [socket.io](https://socket.io/).
 Both libraries provide fantastic documentation and stream line WebRTC signalling and peer-to-peer communications.